prasen832/Flight-Price-Prediction-using-XGBoost-Regression/README.md

 2. XGBoost does not require any feature scaling.
 3. Check for important features.
 4. Import and fit the model.
-5. Evaluate the loss on mean absolute error.
+5. Evaluate the loss on mean square error.
 6. Predict for test data.
 7. Evaluate mean absolute percentage error between y_test and y_pred.
 8. Plot first 100 samples from y_test and y_pred.